Samoset Council: Lodge Executive Committee

 The Lodge Executive Committee (LEC) is the leadership of the lodge.
 This includes the "Key Three" positions: Lodge Chief, Lodge Advisor, and Staff Advisor.
 The LEC also includes all lodge officers, including the five Chapter Chiefs.

-Every Year the Lodge Chief, Vice Chief of Chapters, Vice Chief of Program and Vice Chief of Administration are elected at the Lodge’s Fall Conference.
+Every Year the Lodge Chief, Vice Chief of Chapters, Vice Chief of Program and Vice Chief of Administration are elected at the Lodge's Fall Conference.

 The LEC group meets once per month, and only youth members may vote on lodge matters.

 Organization

 Samoset Council has a professional staff of approximately 12 people.
 There are 6,000 youth members in the council's 13-county geographic area.
 The Council number is 627.

 Districts

-The council is divided into six districts:
+The council is divided into five districts: